acervantes6/open-weather_ng/README.md

 ​
 If you want to edit the code, you can install any Code Editor as Visual Studio Code https://code.visualstudio.com/download.
 ​

+## Netlify aaplication
+​
+If you only want to open the application on your brpwser... https://vermillion-snickerdoodle-0c5400.netlify.app/